suhay/exothermicjs/README.md

 </html>
 ```

-### 2. We must now shop some configurations client side
+### 2. We must now ship some configurations client side

 You will need to include an `exothermic.config.json` file in your document root that has this, as a minimum: